EnableSoftware/Enable.Exceptionless.Extensions/README.md

 # Enable.Exceptionless.Extensions

-Reusable extensions for the Exceptionless client library
+Reusable extensions for the Exceptionless client library.